Advancing Adolescent Health in the Asia Pacific: A virtual community to share knowledge and support collaboration

 Driving responsive actions for adolescent health in our region: data as an essential foundation

 Synopsis: Adolescent health needs vary substantially across our region, but also within countries by age, gender, ethnicity, remoteness and other factors.
 For health actions to be responsive to need, we therefore need good quality data that defines these needs.
-In this presentation we will highlight efforts globally, regionally and nationally using population data, and then will present a case study of understanding the contemporary drivers of adolescent pregnancy in our region.
+In this presentation we highlighted efforts globally, regionally and nationally using population data, and presented a case study of understanding the contemporary drivers of adolescent pregnancy in our region.

 Speakers: Professor Peter Azzopardi, Dr Marie Habito and Luo Li